jrehor/kcc/README.md

 ### vectors and atoms

-The word `atom` is a synonym for `scalar value`, or simply `scalar`.
-Every language has them, we have them in k, and they are as useful as elsewhere.
+The word `atom` is a synonym for `scalar values`, or simply `scalars`.
+Every language has them, and we have them in k, and they are as useful as elsewhere.
 But k belongs to a family of *vector languages*, which basically means its fundamental type is an ordered set of atoms or other ordered sets.
 In k parlance, terms "array", "list" and "vector" are often used interchageably and refer to the same thing, but we will stick with `vector` to avoid confusing you, because vectors are much more general than classic *arrays* and have nothing to do with *linked lists*.
 Besides, it also a cool word.

 ```q
  a:(0,1,2,3,4)    /one way of declaring an integer vector